Keys To Safety-Net Parenting: Celebrating Passion And Failure

 There’s no success without failure first

 Failure is crucial for our children to experience while they are still with us so they can fail safely, while we’re around to catch them.
-Also, failure adds flavor to the success they will eventually find.
+Also, failure adds flavour to the success they will eventually find.
 How can you appreciate success when you’ve never known failure?

 Do this enough with their passions, and our children realize this works even in the areas their not passionate about (maybe World History, running a 5K, or their part-time job).
 Suddenly our children are finding success not only in the areas they love, but in many more areas of life, and that means their careers, their health, their finances, their love lives, and their families.
 And, that’s how we get happy, successful children.